CycloneDX/transparency-exchange-api/discovery/readme.md

 ### TEI resolution using DNS

-The name part of the TEI is used in a DNS query to find one or multiple locations for product transparency exchange information.
+The `domain-name` part of the TEI is used in a DNS query to find one or multiple locations for product transparency exchange information.
 DNS can deliver load balancing and failover functionality to make sure that the information is always reachable.